The temperature and metallicity distributions of the ICM: insights with TNG-Cluster for XRISM-like observations: Discussion

 \subsection{Effects of observational realism}

-Although it may be assumed in observations-based works that the observed spectra are representative of the de-projected, local conditions of the ICM that a telescope is pointing at, our analysis above suggests that there are systematic biases between the true mass-weighted state of the ICM that truly resides at the centre of clusters and the emission-weighted summary statistics of all the ICM gas that contributes to the signal from a central-pointing observation: see differences in the inference errors between top and bottom panels of e.g. \autoref{fig:Temp_inf} and \autoref{fig:Fe_inf}.
+Even though it might be tempting to assume that the inferred temperature and Fe abundance from a central-pointing spectrum are representative of the local conditions of the ICM, our analysis suggests otherwise.
+As shown e.g. in \autoref{fig:Temp_inf} and \autoref{fig:Fe_inf}, we systematically find large inference errors on the mass-weighted state of the central ICM, but much smaller deviations from the emission-weighted properties of the projected gas along our LoS.
+Whereas this differentiated fit performance may not be surprising, it may have implications when searching for a physical interpretations of the data.

 We now explore the individual sources of those differences and quantify their impact and systematic uncertainties.
-For the purposes of this analysis we focus again exclusively on the \texttt{bvlognorm} model as a reference point.
+In the following sections we therefore attempt to understand and quantify the systematic uncertainties introduced by projection effects and the emission bias, by isolating the two.For the purposes of this analysis we focus again exclusively on the \texttt{bvlognorm} model as a reference point.
 However, the qualitative effects that we find are consistent across all models.